NolieRavioli/AWS-RESTful-backend/website-nolanpeet_us/README.md

 # AWS-RESTful-backend

-A guide and documentation for my AWS-powered, serverless load-balancer project.

 ## Intro

 This website was designed to serve as a functional model of my knowledge base and custom framework.
 The inherent challenges of building a serverless website using AWS Lambda functions was a really interesting